 - Burns

-As experienced Long Beach catastrophic injury lawyers, we understand the long-term impact of motorcycle accident injuries.
-We will work with you closely to understand the full impact of your injuries after the crash.
+As Long Beach catastrophic injury lawyers, we understand the long-term impact of motorcycle accident injuries.
+We work closely with motorcycle riders to understand the full impact of their injuries after the crash.

-Work With an Experienced Long Beach Motorcycle Accident Attorney
+Get a Free Consultation With a Long Beach Motorcycle Accident Attorney

-Our injury attorneys understand that motorcycle accident survivors may find themselves reluctant to reach out for legal support out of concern for the cost of that representation.
+Our Southern California injury attorneys understand that motorcycle accident survivors may find themselves reluctant to reach out for legal support out of concern for the cost of that representation.

 We don’t want to add to the financial stress you’re already under.
-That’s why Omega Law Group offers you an initial motorcycle accident case evaluation free of charge.
+That’s why Omega Law Group offers motorcycle riders an initial motorcycle accident case evaluation free of charge, and we also operate on a contingency basis.